shelling/feint/README.md

 - Convert keys of parameters from one name to another name for model initialization.
 - Lock mandatory and optional columns used in a presenter.

+Advanced features will include

+- Nested Presentation.
+If some attributes are from associations, delegate them to presenters of associations.
+- GraphQL Support.
+Being the glue of GraphQL type definitions and legacy models

 From perspective of a serializer, a Feint preseter acts as the model it presents except for different attribute names.
 You can replace a model instance with its Feint presenter and it will work seamelessly.